folio-org/raml-module-builder/DB-schema-migration.md

 ### “fromModuleVersion” notes

 fromModuleVersion - this field indicates the version which the table was created/updated in.
 The same for scripts.

+If no fromModuleVersion is provided the SQL runs on each upgrade.
+This is reasonable if the SQL runs fast and is idempotent, for example ```CREATE OR REPLACE FUNCTION``` and you want to avoid the error-prone fromModuleVersion value maintenance needed when changing the function.

-ComparableVersion.java forked from maven is used under the hood for comparison.
+SemVer.java from Okapi is used under the hood for comparison.
 So, for example, mod-inventory-storage-1.0.0-SNAPSHOT.265 is a valid version number.

 This is a result of a comparison between mod-inventory-storage-1.0.0-SNAPSHOT.265 and mod-inventory-storage-1.0.0-SNAPSHOT:
 ```